nopnop2002/esp-idf-mpu6050-dmp/README.md

 ### GY-86
 GY-86 consists of three chips, MPU6050, HMC5883L and MS5611.
 The HMC5883L is 3-Axis magnetometer from Honeywell.
-The MS5611 is Barometric Pressure Sensor.
+The MS5611 is Barometric Pressure Sensor from TE Connectivity.
 Since the HMC5883L is connected as a slave device of MPU6050, it is not recognized as an i2c device.